Last Updated: March, 2024

 Understand the file system hierarchy, bash/shell scripting, package management, and system administration.
 These are the tools and concepts that make Linux powerful.
 It’s not just about running commands; it’s about understanding how and why they work, and how to leverage them to manage systems effectively.
 For instance, being able to automate tasks with shell scripts or quickly string together a powerful command can significantly streamline your workflow and system management tasks.

-If you think you're ready to delve further into linux understanding, get to know CoreOS + Ignition/Butane
+If you think you're ready to delve further into Linux, get to know CoreOS + Ignition/Butane.

 6. Administration (System, Network, Database, IAM)